What Percent Of Customers Leave Reviews

 Platform Differences

-Where customers leave reviews matters.
-Some patterns to note:
+Where customers leave reviews matters:

 • Social reviews with images and videos drive higher purchase intent than text-only reviews.